-Remark: Be aware that different pulse oximeters have different specifications, and that some can under- or overestimate readings especially if the saturation level is borderline.
+Be aware that some pulse oximeters can underestimate or overestimate oxygen saturation levels, especially if the saturation level is borderline.
 Overestimation has been reported in people with dark skin.

 Assessing shortness of breath (dyspnoea) is important, but may be difficult via remote consultation.
 Tools such as the Medical Research Council's dyspnoea scale or the Centre for Evidence Based Medicine's review of ways of assessing dyspnoea (breathlessness) by telephone or video can be useful.